-The night I met my saxophone teacher “Uncle” Ornette Coleman was at a Julliard post-concert soiree celebrating the culmination of his “?Civilization” concert series at Avery Fisher Hall during the 1997 Lincoln Center Festival.
-When I asked him what exactly the HARMOLODIC Theory is, he smiled, leaned in close, and said “If it will work for me, it will work for you…”
+(I met my saxophone teacher “Uncle” Ornette Coleman at a post-concert soiree at Juilliard held in celebration of the culmination of his critically acclaimed “?Civilization” concert series during the 1997 Lincoln Center Festival.
+When I asked him what exactly the HARMOLODIC Theory is, he smiled, leaned in close, and said “If it will work for me, it will work for you…”)

 ZEN BUDDHISM, ORNETTE COLEMAN, AND THE HARMOLODIC PATH…

-The single greatest privilege of my life has been the chance to be friends with and a student of jazz icon Ornette Coleman (1930 – 2015).
+The single greatest privilege of my life has been the chance to become student and friend of jazz icon Ornette Coleman (1930 – 2015).
 And if you are not aware of his work, then click here to read more about him.

-One of the most important concepts Ornette taught me was the process of “un-naming” pitches.
-Musical scales have note names, and he suggested I “remove” them from my mind while improvising.
-This means he insisted I set aside the idea of “notes” and/or note names to contemplate the various tones as “themselves”.
-During the first of our many sessions together, he asked me to improvise with pitch in a spirit of sonic contemplation as opposed to “composing,” improvising, or theorizing various relationships.
+One of the most important concepts “Uncle” Ornette taught me was the process of “un-naming” pitches.
+Musical scales have note names, and he suggested I “remove” them from my mind while improvising: set aside the idea of “notes” and/or note names to contemplate the various tones as “themselves”.
+During the first of our many sessions together, he asked me to improvise with these unnamed pitches in a spirit of sonic contemplation as opposed to “composing,” improvising, or theorizing various relationships.
 Seemingly a deconstructive act, this process in reality was rather refreshing, and I felt I was truly experiencing sound openly and creatively for the first time.
 Thinking “notes” led me to be concerned with modality and intervallic relationships – playing ‘C’ led to automatically thinking about the idea of something “being” ‘C’ and thus leading to ‘D’ – which unconsciously establishes habitual/theoretical thinking.
 This, of course, is fine in most situations, but for what I was trying to achieve it was becoming a hindrance.

 Two major benefits of using this idea were immediately apparent.
 Pitch became a much more dynamic area of creativity, as I could play without worrying about intervallic relationships.
 Microtonal systems I had learnt from Persian and Arab music were now on the table as well, and I found that I was now able to utilize these systems much more creatively as sonic entities.
 The other benefit was that un-naming pitches and “following your emotions” rather than theory in most cases was much more musically productive.
 Not that this replaces other systems; but Uncle Ornette’s method was a very effective way of allowing that knowledge to be intuitive, rather than ‘studied’, and you play what you “feel like” playing rather than “what works”.
 “C is just a name,” he would say, “and the sound is the reality of the note.
 You could call it ‘Tokyo’, or ‘wisdom’, or ‘sandwich’, but that doesn’t signify the sound – rather its relationship with other notes”.
 We would play “un-naming” duets for hours, and it was in these sessions that I felt I was truly starting to move forward in my own idiom without merely imitating his playing.